slissner/elm-openapi-workshop/step-1.md

-# Step 1: Settings up a api.json OpenAPI 3 file
+# Step-1: Generating a swagger definition file for the backend

 ## Getting started